Abdeboskey/PlayGround-SoundBox/README.md

 * What types of sound events are available to us?

   * Can a user choose a voice?
+   - You can generate different waveforms with the web audio API
+   - Can we also use samples with audio nodes?
   * Can a soundBox have a set key?
   * Is there looping capability?
   * Can we map a piano keyboard onto the computer's keyboard?